vtex-apps/KI-379869/docs/README.md

 }
 ```

-Orders canceled validator starts with consuming changes in status using Feed v3:
+App ki-379869 starts with consuming changes in status using Feed v3:

 1. Receive a selection of status changes where the `order-created`.